 National Survey of State Laws

 The must-have guide for state-by-state law comparison, available in both database and print format.

 About National Survey of State Laws

 National Survey of State Laws (NSSL) is a print and online resource that provides an overall view of some of the most-asked-about and controversial legal topics in the United States.
 The database is derived from Richard Leiter’s National Survey of State Laws print editions.
 Presented in an interactive chart format, NSSL allows users to make basic state-by-state comparisons of current state laws.
 The database is updated regularly as new laws are passed or updated.

-The current 8th edition, along with the 7th, 6th, and 5th editions are available in HeinOnline’s image-based, fully searchable, user-friendly database format.
-Users can use the database to compare the same laws as they existed in 2005, 2008, 2015, and 2018, and to make more current comparisons with laws added or updated in the database since 2018.
+The new 9th edition, along with the 8th, 7th, 6th, and 5th editions, are available in HeinOnline’s image-based, fully searchable, user-friendly database format.
+Users can use the database to compare the same laws as they existed in 2005, 2008, 2015, 2019, and 2022, and to make more current comparisons with laws added or updated in the database since the publishing of the most recent print edition.

 Chapters New to the 9th Edition

-The upcoming edition of National Survey of State Laws includes addition of a number of new chapters including:
+The new edition of National Survey of State Laws includes addition of a number of new chapters including:

 The number of breweries in the United States is increasing at a rapid rate, with 6,400 operating by the end of 2019.
 This chapter reflects the rights and responsibilities of brewers and other beer manufacturers.
 Unless necessary for clarity, it does not mention other business entities that sell beer, such as non-brewpub restaurants or grocery stores.